Summer squash are tender, warm-weather crops. Summer squashes include crookneck, pattypan, straightneck, scallop, vegetable marrow, and zucchini.

 - 2-3 weeks after the last frost in spring: transplant seedlings to the garden.

-- 3 weeks after the last frost in spring: direct sow seed in the garden.
+- 3 weeks after the last frost in spring: direct sow seed in the garden; minimum soil temperature is 65°F; protect with row covers if nights or days are cool.

 Recommended Varieties: There many types and varieties of summer squash; here are a few: